RarelyCharlie/rarelycharlie.github.io/_draft/ghosts.md

 When a conversation switches between the two modes, live and messages, the messages are never cleared because either chatter might want to continue sending messages.

+The following mockup shows a listener ending a live chat normally:

 ![Screenshot](/assets/ghosts/ss01.png)
 Listener ending live chat normally